 … more … “And the Winner Is . . .
 (What I’m Writing Next)”

 All that free space in my brain erupted today.

-After spending the morning list all 64 scenes for A Still, Small Voice (14% written!)
+After spending the morning listing all 64 scenes for A Still, Small Voice (14% written!)
 I sat down this afternoon and slashed the fat grease pencils all over 8 or 9 pages of legal paper and outlined (fanfare!)